Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Related Work

 Generally, the active learning methods can be categorized into three groups, \emph{i.e.,} uncertainty-based, diversity-based, and hybrid approaches.

 \textbf{1) Uncertainty-based Approaches.} Uncertainty indicates the difficulty of accurately predicting the unlabeled samples.
-These approaches~\cite{settles2008analysis,aggarwal2020active,yuan2021multiple} first leverage the model trained by labeled samples to predict the unlabeled samples, and then select those samples that are most difficult to identify. \cite{settles2008analysis,joshi2009multi,aggarwal2020active} further divides uncertainty sampling strategy into entropy-based sampling, margin-based sampling, and least confidence-based sampling.
-In addition, MI-AOD~\cite{yuan2021multiple} computes the prediction discrepancy of two classifiers as the uncertainty of object instances.
+These approaches~\cite{settles2008analysis,aggarwal2020active,yuan2021multiple} first leverage the model trained by labeled samples to predict the unlabeled samples, and then select those samples that are most difficult to identify.
+Furthermore, \cite{settles2008analysis,joshi2009multi,aggarwal2020active} groups uncertainty sampling strategies into entropy-based sampling, margin-based sampling, least confidence-based sampling and so on.
+Besides, MI-AOD~\cite{yuan2021multiple} computes the prediction discrepancy of two classifiers as the uncertainty of object instance.

-\textbf{2) Diversity-based Approaches.} Some approaches~\cite{sener2018active,caramalau2021sequential} pay attention to the diversity and representativeness of the sampled data.
-Taking CoreGCN~\cite{caramalau2021sequential} for example, it utilizes a CoreSet technique~\cite{sener2018active} to choose the unlabeled samples farthest from labeled samples in latent feature space for ensuring the diversity of sample features.
+\textbf{2) Diversity-based Approaches.} Some approaches~\cite{sener2018active,caramalau2021sequential} focus on the diversity and representativeness of the sampled data.
+Taking CoreGCN~\cite{caramalau2021sequential} for example, it utilizes a CoreSet technique~\cite{sener2018active} to choose the unlabeled samples that are farthest from labeled samples in latent feature space for ensuring the feature diversity of samples.

-\textbf{3) Hybrid Approaches.} The acquisition functions of the hybrid approaches~\cite{siddiqui2020viewal,cai2021revisiting} simultaneously use the uncertainty, diversity, and representativeness of samples in the sampling phase.
-ViewAL~\cite{siddiqui2020viewal} chooses the most representative superpixels with the lowest view divergence score among candidate superpixels containing higher entropy values.
-ClassBal~\cite{cai2021revisiting} uses the BvSB~\cite{joshi2009multi} as the uncertainties of superpixels.
-Besides, to ensure the balanced distribution of the selected sample categories, ClassBal increases the weight of the tail class and reduces the weight of the long class during class-balance sampling.
+\textbf{3) Hybrid Approaches.} The sampling function of hybrid approaches~\cite{siddiqui2020viewal,cai2021revisiting} simultaneously uses the uncertainty, diversity, and representativeness of samples.
+For example, ViewAL~\cite{siddiqui2020viewal} chooses the most representative superpixels that simultaneously have high entropy and low view divergence.
+Besides, ClassBal~\cite{cai2021revisiting} first uses the BvSB~\cite{joshi2009multi} as the uncertainty of superpixels.
+Then, to ensure the balanced class distribution of the selected samples, ClassBal uses a class-balance sampling strategy, which increases the weight of the tail classes while reducing it of the head classes.

-However, the above approaches cannot handle the geometric information of point clouds and ignore the internal relationships between unlabeled samples.
-Therefore, we design a novel active learning approach for point cloud semantic segmentation, which is based on ClassBal~\cite{cai2021revisiting} but introduces substantial improvements.
+Generally, SSDR-AL can be categorized as a hybrid approach since it adopts the uncertainty to initial the graph while leveraging the spatial-structural information to reason the diversity.